vivekN7/TR2000-API-Data-Manager/Ops/Testing/ETL_Test_Matrix.md

 ---

-*Remember: Current 35-40% coverage is adequate for development but needs improvement before production deployment.*
+*Remember: Current 40-45% coverage is adequate for development but needs improvement before production deployment.
+Session 17 added critical tests for optimization features.*